 Enjoy the wonderful street performers that entertain and the local street market.
 It’s amazing and you can easily spend the whole day there.

-One of our favorite days out is heading to Camden Town in North West London.
+One of our favorite local London attractions out is heading to Camden Town in North West London.

 It’s a sea of entertainment and overflows with a variety of open-air and indoor markets, shops, restaurants, bars, pubs, clubs, theatres and cinemas.